RimWorld-CCL-Reborn/4M-Mehni-s-Misc-Modifications/README.md

 Raiders flee at 50% by default.
 That's boring.
 Want a bigger challenge?
 Up the threshold or turn off fleeing entirely.
 Want a laid back game?
 Set it lower!
 Want randomness?
 Custom upper and lower retreat ranges!

-## Extend the time before you get kicked out of caravan maps

-Because sometimes you need more time.
-Changing this setting requires a restart.

 ## Information improvements

 - Show who wants to sleep with who on beds.